FelicianoTech/www.feliciano.tech/hugo/content/blog/2017-02-13-circleci-wallpaper.md

   - wallpaper
 ---

 February 1st was my one year anniversary with [CircleCI][cci-site].
 Looking back on the past year, I had a blast and I'm excited for what's coming up in the future for both CircleCI and myself.
 In celebration, this weekend I made a CircleCI wallpaper for my laptop that I'd like to share.
-You'll fine the preview below as well as links to the 16:9 version (for normal laptops) and a 16:10 version (I'm looking at you Apple).<!--more-->
+You'll find the preview below as well as links to the 16:9 version (for normal laptops) and a 16:10 version (I'm looking at you Apple).<!--more-->

 {{< figure src="/assets/img/article/circleci-wallpaper-1-preview.png" caption="CircleCI Wallpaper #1" >}}